marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   - In contrast, in Snakemake the user asks the program to compute a result, here a file output, and the program determines the operations needed to achieve that
   - This is called declarative programming
   - In practice, many programming languages and problem-solving strategies incorporate elements from both paradigms, so learning to recognize the common patterns across different domains is one of the most valuable skills a programmer can develop
-- More specific to this tutorial, I believe both tools have their use cases
+- More specific to real-world applications, I believe both tools have their use cases
   - Nextflow more powerful of the two and for production-ready pipelines
+    - Processes and channels are a more flexible model for organizing computations
+      - Not everything is necessarily a file, so Nextflow leverages concept of streams
+    - Includes many utilities for easily accessing and manipulating file contents, particularly in formats commonly used in bioinformatics
+    - More difficult to prototype and work iteratively because ?
   - Snakemake for prototyping and development